zdonghe/starship-daemon/README.md

 This auto-starts the daemon and replaces your prompt function.
 See `starship-daemon.psm1` for the complete client.

+todo: make the module actually plug and play, instead of requiring edits to the prompt function aswell

 ## Config

 The daemon reads `$env:STARSHIP_CONFIG` on each request.
 To switch configs on the fly: